reiteristvan/CSharpStyleGuide/README.md

   - The initialization of an object happening in exactly one place: the constructor.
 Do not use inline initializations.

   *Why?*: It makes the source code readable and makes it harder to mess up something with an unwanted value.
+Because inline definitions run before the constructor it's actually possible to initialize a member twice.

   ```csharp
   public class Computer